wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 ## Reserved Keywords

-Here are words that Python's reserved for itself, so you can't use them as custom variables:
+Listed alphabetically below are words that Python's reserved for itself, so you can't use them as custom variables:

 *	and
 *	as